-The following Bicycle and Pedestrian Master Plan specifies a network of sidewalks and trails that, if implemented, may increase the convenience and safety of travel for pedestrians and bicyclists.
-A 24"x36" fold-out map is included in the pocket of this notebook, with a reduced version provided as a reference in this section.
+The following Bicycle and Pedestrian Master Plan specifies a network of sidewalks and trails that, if implemented, will greatly increase the convenience and safety of travel for pedestrians and bicyclists.
+A 24"x36" fold-out map is included in the pocket of this notebook.